mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Sakakibara:</b> The cornering performance is different.
 However, with cross-plies, the tires slide gradually, while radial tires are quite sticky, but once you exceed the limit, they slide all at once.
 Which is better depends on the driver's skill level.

-<b>Okazaki:</b> Aside from the weight of the steering, I was a little dissatisfied with the response.
+<b>Okazaki:</b> Aside from the weight of the steering, I was fairly satisfied with the response.

 <b><u>Brakes With the Benefits of Discs</b></u>